 What is ballast water?

-Ballast water is carried in tanks on ships for stability when lightly loaded.
+Ballast water is carried in tanks on ships for stability when lightly loaded or unloaded.
 Ballast water is pumped into the tanks when an empty ship starts a journey and pumped out when it takes on cargo at its destination.

 -